As a club sport at UW, we have to cancel all practices until further notice. Stay healthy.

 Who is eligible to join?

 Any students, faculty, and staff at the University of Washington are eligible to join.
+UBRC alumni are allowed to continue after graduating.
 Spouses and registered domestic partners are invited to participate with their spouse or domestic partner.

 If you are an experienced rower or have had some exposure to the sport through an intensive weekend learn-to-row class or have rowed for more than half a quarter in a competitive program (e.g., UW crew try-outs), you can join as an experienced member.

-Membership dues are the primary means by which the UBRC maintains and acquires new equipment.
+Membership dues are the primary means by which the UBRC maintains and acquires new equipment and covers gas for the safety launch.
 Dues are to be paid by the tenth working day of each quarter.
-New members are to pay dues and initiating fees by their third workout.
+New members are to pay dues and by their third workout.
 All dues and fees are non-refundable.
-Dues may be paid directly to club officers.
-Checks may be made out to Union Bay Rowing Club.
+Dues are paid through PayPal.

 |Continuing after Novice Class||$20.00|